hannahshader/HiLabSuite/DOCUMENT.md

 Algorithm:
 1. An utterance pair is provided to the GapPlugin class.
+2. Check that the utterances provided are between different speakers
-2. Check the FTO of the utterance pair.
-If the fto is longer than 0.3 second, and it is between two different speakers, insert a gap marker into the utterance tree.
+3. Check the FTO of the utterance pair.
+If the fto is longer than 0.3 seconds, and it is between two different speakers, insert a gap marker into the utterance tree.
+If the FTO is within the latch threshold, then a latch is inserted instead.
 Else do nothing.

 ## Pauses
 Pauses are similar to gaps, except that they occur within one speakers turn between two utterances from the same speaker.
 There are also a variety of pauses, unlike gaps, where differing lengths of pause are represented by different symbols.
-These are Latches, Pauses, Micro Pauses, and Large Pauses.
+Both Pauses and Micropauses are implemented here.
-At the moment, all are represented by parentheses surrounding a value which indicates the length of the pause, (0.5) being a half second pause.
+Pauses represented by parentheses surrounding a value which indicates the length of the pause, with (0.5) being a half second pause.
+Micropauses are indicated by (.).

 Algorithm:
 1. An utterance pair is provided to the PausePlugin class.
+2. Check that the utterances provided are between the same speaker
+2. Check if the length is greater than the minimum turn ending threshold time.
+    If this is the case, continue.
-2. Check the FTO of the utterance pair.
-If the fto is longer than 0.3 second, and it is between the same speaker, insert a pause marker into the utterance tree.
+3. Check the FTO of the utterance pair.
+If the fto is longer than 0.3 seconds, and it is between the same speaker, insert a pause marker into the utterance tree.
 Else do nothing.